arp242/goatcounter/docs/sessions.markdown

 We can store the data in memory; when GoatCounter shuts down it's (temporarily) dumped to the database, which can be read and deleted on startup.

-Old method was to store it in the DB, but this actually causes a lot of DB traffic which isn't really needed.
-To ensure consistency between multiple GoatCounter hosts we can either rely on the database's autoincrement for this, or use a unique prefix for every host.
+*Edit 2020-07-22*: Old method was to store it in the DB, but this actually causes a lot of DB traffic which isn't really needed.
+To ensure consistency between multiple GoatCounter hosts we use UUIDs instead of an autoincrementing counter.

 To efficiently query this a new `stats_unique` or `count_unique` column can be added to all the `*_stats` tables, which is a copy of the existing columns but